sdsu-comp526/fall24/_sources/slides/module2-2-c-pointers.md

 **d ==  *c ==  b; // Dereferencing an (int ***) twice, or an (int **) once, gets you an (int *)
 ***d == **c == *b == a == 3; // Dereferencing an (int ***) thrice, or an (int **) twice, or an (int *) once, gets you an int
 ```

+TODO:
+- Structs
+- Functions
+- malloc & calloc ? (explain why we may want to use them, if we exceed the stack)